Who offers the best mobile phone coverage in Ireland?

-If you’re looking to pick up the pace, 5G offers speeds up to 100 times faster than 4G but it’s not yet widely available in Ireland.
+If you’re looking for superfast, real-time connections, 5G offers speeds up to 100 times faster than 4G, but it’s not as widely available in Ireland.

-To find out if it’s been rolled out in your area, you can use this coverage map to check all three networks, or go to each directly:
+To find out if it’s been rolled out in your area, you can use this coverage map to check your network, or go to these mobile providers directly:

-You can find out more about the benefits of 5G and whether it’s right for you in our guide: What’s so good about 5G mobile?
+Find out more about the benefits of 5G and whether it’s right for you in our guide How 5G works in Ireland.

 Here are a few things to help you get started: